 How Muscles Work and How They Respond to Resistance Exercise

-Skeletal muscle is contractile tissue made up of thousands of parallel, cylindrical fibers that run the length of the muscle (you could have 100,000 fibers in your biceps alone!).
-The fibers are made up of smaller protein filaments called myofibrils, and the myofibrils are made up of even smaller protein myofilaments called actin and myosin.
+Skeletal muscle allows the body to move.
+The contractile tissue made up of thousands of parallel, cylindrical fibers that run the length of the muscle (you could have 100,000 fibers in your biceps alone!).
+The fibers are made up of smaller protein filaments called myofibrils that contain even smaller protein myofilaments called actin and myosin.
 The sliding filament theory of muscle contraction describes how actin and myosin slide over each other, causing the myofibrils to shorten, which in turn causes muscle fibers to contract.

-The origin of a muscle is where it attaches to the bone closest to the center of the body, and the insertion is where it attaches to the bone furthest from the center of the body.
-The biceps origin is in the shoulder, and the insertion is in the forearm.
+Where a muscle attaches to the bone closest to the center of the body is called its origin.
+The insertion of a muscle is where it attaches to bone farthest from the center of the body.
+The biceps origin is in the scapula of the shoulder, and its insertion is in radius bone of the forearm.

-When the muscle contracts, it shortens and pulls on the bone.
-To return the bone to where it started, the reciprocal muscle on the other side of the bone must contract and shorten.
-Muscles don't push bones, they only shorten and pull.
-So, it's up to reciprocal muscle groups to work together to move us back and forth.
-For instance, your biceps shortens and bends your arm, but it's up to the triceps on the other side of the arm to shorten and pull the bone back to its original starting position.
+When a muscle contracts or shortens, it pulls on both its origin and insertion in bone and causes the joint to move.
+To return the joint to its original position, the reciprocal muscle on the other side of the joint must contract and shorten.
+Muscles don't push joints, they only shorten and pull.
+It is up to both reciprocal muscle groups to work together to move the body.
+For instance, your biceps shortens and bends your elbow, while the triceps on the other side of the arm shortens and returns the elbow to its original position.
 This "reciprocal" synergy between muscle groups is sometimes called the agonist/antagonistic system.

 Eccentric contractions are also called "negative" work.
 For example, suppose you lift the final biceps curl of your set with the assistance of your spotter and then lower it slowly on your own.
 During this lowering, or negative eccentric phase, the biceps is contracting to lower it slowly and prevent the dumbbell from falling, but it's lengthening at the same time to allow your arm to straighten and return to the starting position.